digideskio/support-tools/timeseries/tips.md

   produces manageable file sizes for up to about a day; beyond that a lower sampling rate can be used.

+* When collecting serverStatus manually for 3.0 the mongo command may need to be adjusted to do authentication if that is required.

 * Memory issues often developing slowly, so lower sampling rates can generally be used for such issues.